 - Sculptures (hats, lamps, etc.)

-Remember smell when selecting plants to appeal to kids' senses.
+Remember the sense of smell when selecting plants to appeal to kids' senses.
 Many herbs bear fragrant leaves, such as Nepeta cataria.
 Kids find it amusing that cats love the scent even more than people, to the point of rolling around in the stuff and making fools of themselves.

 Impatiens capensis is related to the popular Impatiens walleriana.
 The matured seed pods of both explode when touched, making them irresistible.
-But this annual of North America's East Coast also provides a chance to teach children about natural remedies: It relieves mild cases of poison ivy.
+But this annual plant native to North America's East Coast (easily grown in all zones) also provides a chance to teach children about natural remedies: It relieves mild cases of poison ivy.

 Jewelweed can reach 6 feet tall in full shade and is easily grown from seed.
 You can buy seed from companies pushing it as a poison-ivy treatment or get it from the wild.